-Question: Is it true I can’t live in or vacation in my IRA-owned real estate?
+Question: Is it true I can’t live or vacation in my real estate IRA property?

 Answer: True.
-Benefiting personally from any asset owned by your IRA is prohibited by the IRS.
-It’s called self-dealing.
+The IRS prohibits benefiting personally from any asset owned by your IRA (i.e., self-dealing).
 Furthermore, you can’t let any of your lineal relatives benefit from the asset either.
 This includes your parents, grandparents, children, grandchildren, spouse and fiduciaries.
 None of you can live in or lease or vacation in real estate owned by your IRA.

 Ready to open a real estate IRA?
 Click here to access our easy online new account application and be on your way in a matter of minutes!

 Additionally, you can’t put any personal funds or sweat equity into the property.
 New Direction Trust Company spends the majority of its educational efforts on the rules regarding self-dealing.
-Unlike having your IRA own stock in a company that you can't possibly influence, the temptation and ability to influence a real estate asset is very real.
-Using personal funds or time (“sweat equity”) to benefit the property is strictly prohibited.
+Contrary to public stock that you’re unlikely to influence, the temptation and ability to influence a property is very real.
+You may not use personal funds or time (“sweat equity”) to benefit the property.

 Think of it this way: Your IRA is taking advantage of IRS rules that allow it to grow tax free or tax deferred.
-The assets that you purchase with your IRA are not yours and shouldn’t be viewed as such; your IRA is a separate investment entity and is the actual "owner" of the assets it holds.
+The assets that you purchase with your IRA do not belong to you and cannot be regarded as such; your IRA is a separate investment entity and is the actual “owner” of the assets it holds.

-As the account holder, your job is to make good decisions related to the investment but also to maintain arm's length distance from said investment.
+As the account holder, your must make good decisions related to the investment but also to maintain arm’s length distance.
 These rules are the same for any asset owned by the IRA, but like we mentioned, the temptation to influence real estate owned by your IRA is much greater than other assets.